 - your landlord's mortgage lender is repossessing the property

-- you regularly are late paying the rent
+- are regularly late paying the rent

-- you have broken the terms of your tenancy – for example by subletting when you are not allowed to
+- have broken the terms of your tenancy – for example by subletting when you are not allowed to

-- you have behaved in an antisocial way.
+- have behaved in an antisocial way

 Eviction notices for fixed-term assured shorthold tenants